-DESCRIPTION OF POSITIONS: The University of Texas at El Paso (UTEP) invites applications for faculty positions of Clinical Assistant/Associate/Professor of Pharmacy Practice (clinical track with a focus on Acute Care Pharmacotherapy in Adult Medicine (e.g., Internal Medicine or Family Medicine); other specialties including ambulatory care, cardiology, critical care, infectious diseases, and oncology will also be considered).
+The University of Texas at El Paso (UTEP) invites applications for faculty positions of Clinical Assistant/Associate Professor of Pharmacy Practice (clinical track with a focus on Acute Care Pharmacotherapy in Adult Medicine (e.g., Internal Medicine or Family Medicine); other specialties including critical care and oncology will also be considered.
 The successful candidates will be talented faculty members who will collaborate in teams to cultivate and embrace excellence in teaching, research, and service in a predominantly Mexican-American community.
 This position represents a unique opportunity for an outstanding individual to be a part of shaping/delivering an integrated curriculum and advancing scholarship in practice research in a new Pharmacy School at UTEP, a research-intensive university.
 Appointment is commensurate with the applicant’s history of excellence in teaching, scholarship, and leadership.
 The appointment date and rank are negotiable and dependent upon qualifications and experience.

 RESPONSIBILITIES: The recruited faculty member will: (1) work in teams to create, implement and deliver an integrated Doctor of Pharmacy curriculum using innovative teaching models that connect science to practice; (2) contribute to the Accreditation Council for Pharmaceutical Education (ACPE) accreditation process; (3) develop a pharmaceutical care practice in internal medicine or other practice settings; (4) precept pharmacy students and residents in a teaching hospital or other practice sites; (5) communicate well across diverse faculty disciplines and student populations; (6) develop pharmacy practice research collaborations in pharmacy, health sciences and the community; (7) demonstrate scholarly activity as evidenced by publications in peer-reviewed scientific journals; (8) engage and mentor a culturally diverse Doctor of Pharmacy student body in pharmacy practice/research experiences; (9) advance teaching and research skills through faculty development opportunities; and (10) provide leadership through university, professional, scientific and/or community service.